bluesky/tiled/docs/source/reference/service-configuration.md

 This is a comprehensive reference.
 See also {doc}`../how-to/configuration` for a practical guide with examples.

+## Configuration merging rules

+If there are multiple configuration files:

+* At most one may contain an ``authentication:`` section.
+* More than one may contain a ``catalog:`` section, but if the same ``path`` occurs in more than one file, or if colliding paths like ``/a`` and ``/a/b`` are specified, an exception will be raised.
+* If there is more than one ``allow_origins`` section their contents are merged.
+* The behavior of other top-level collisions are currently undefined and will likely be made strict in the future.

 The content below is automatically generated from a schema that is used to validate configuration files when they are read.

 (schema_catalogs)=
 ## catalogs